Extreme cold warning: Canada

+In 2025, ECCC added colour-coded weather alerts to indicate increasing severity of risk, from yellow, to orange, to red.
+Yellow alerts are used for hazardous weather, orange alerts for severe weather, and red alerts for very dangerous and possibly life-threatening weather.

 United States

 In the United States an extreme cold warning was an experimental weather warning issued by the National Weather Service in North Dakota, South Dakota, and Minnesota.
 The warning was issued if the temperature fell to -35 F or colder with a wind of less than 5 mph.
 It was an experimental advisory for when the air temperature was dangerously cold, but the wind was too little to warrant a Wind Chill Watch or Warning.